-4. The film was inspired by one of the most influential directors.
+4. The film was inspired by one Japan’s most influential directors.

-5. The film is set to open international film festivals.
+5. The film opened several international film festivals.

-The Berlin Film Festival announced that Isle of Dogs will receive its world premiere during the opening of the festival this February.
+The world premier of the movie was held at the Berlin Film Festival last February.
 Anderson’s previous film, The Grand Budapest Hotel, also secured the opening gala spot at the Berlin film festival in 2014.
-The film will also open the 2018 Glasgow Film Festival on February 21, 2018.
+Isle of Dogs also opened the 2018 Glasgow Film Festival on February 21, 2018.

 You can catch Wes Anderson’s Isle of Dogs in local theaters starting May 30.
 Find out more here.